startanant/react-employee-directory/README.md

+## React Employee Directory

+An employee directory in React to demonstrate components, managing state and events.

+When the user loads the page, a table of employees is rendered.

+The user is able to:

+- Sort the table by ID.

+- Filter users by name.

+This React app is built and deployed to [GitHub Pages](https://startanant.github.io/react-employee-directory/) from the `gh-pages` branch.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run: